Marco Polo: The Travels of Marco Polo

 An authoritative version of Marco Polo's book does not and cannot exist, for the early manuscripts differ significantly, and the reconstruction of the original text is a matter of textual criticism.
 A total of about 150 copies in various languages are known to exist.
 Before the availability of printing press, errors were frequently made during copying and translating, so there are many differences between the various copies.

 Polo related his memoirs orally to Rustichello da Pisa while both were prisoners of the Genova Republic.
 Rustichello wrote Devisement du Monde in Franco-Venetian.
 The idea probably was to create a handbook for merchants, essentially a text on weights, measures and distances.

 The oldest surviving manuscript is in Old French heavily flavoured with Italian; According to the Italian scholar Luigi Foscolo Benedetto, this "F" text is the basic original text, which he corrected by comparing it with the somewhat more detailed Italian of Giovanni Battista Ramusio, together with a Latin manuscript in the Biblioteca Ambrosiana.
 Other early important sources are "R" (Ramusio's Italian translation first printed in 1559), and "Z" (a 15th-century Latin manuscript kept at Toledo, Spain).
 Another Old French Polo manuscript, dating to around 1350, is held by the National Library of Sweden.

-One of the early manuscripts was a translation into Latin made by the Dominican brother Francesco Pipino in 1302, just a few years after Marco's return to Venice.
+One of the early manuscripts Iter Marci Pauli Veneti was a translation into Latin made by the Dominican brother Francesco Pipino in 1302, just a few years after Marco's return to Venice.
 Since Latin was then the most widespread and authoritative language of culture, it is suggested that Rustichello's text was translated into Latin for a precise will of the Dominican Order, and this helped to promote the book on a European scale.

-The first English translation is the Elizabethan version by John Frampton published in 1579, The most noble and famous travels of Marco Polo, based on Santaella's Castilian translation of 1503 (the first version in that language).
+The first English translation is the Elizabethan version by John Frampton published in 1579, The Most Noble and Famous Travels of Marco Polo, based on Santaella's Castilian translation of 1503 (the first version in that language).

 The published editions of Polo's book rely on single manuscripts, blend multiple versions together, or add notes to clarify, for example in the English translation by Henry Yule.
 The 1938 English translation by Moule and Paul Pelliot is based on a Latin manuscript found in the library of the Cathedral of Toledo in 1932, and is 50% longer than other versions.
 The popular translation published by Penguin Books in 1958 by Latham works several texts together to make a readable whole.
 Sharon Kinoshita's 2016 version takes as its source the Franco-Italian "F" manuscript, and invites readers to "focus on the text as the product of a larger European (and Eurasian) literary and commercial culture", rather than questions of veracity of the account.